-- Do not let creosote build up to a point where a big chimney fire is possible. - Do not have fires in the heater that may ignite chimney fires.
+- Do not let creosote build up to a point where a big chimney fire is possible. - 2.
+Have your chimney swept annually or when buildup occurs, whichever happens first. - 2.
+If the chimney liner has build up, do not have fires in the heater that may ignite the creosote and create a chimney fire.
 These are hot fires, such as when burning household trash, cardboard, Christmas tree limbs, or even ordinary fuel wood; (eg. with a full load on a hot bed of coals and with the air inlet wide open).